 - Undergraduate Nursing

-Samford's Experiential Learning and Simulation Center is unique in its purpose of serving the entire College of Health Sciences and not one or two specific programs.
+Samford's Experiential Learning and Simulation Center is distinct in its purpose of serving the entire College of Health Sciences and not one or two specific programs.
 The center has a central location, containing everything—from clinical labs to our high fidelity suite—all on the same floor, making it easy for interprofessional activity to occur.

 Samford's commitment to interprofessional education is showcased here with numerous opportunities for students across the health disciplines to learn and practice side-by-side, equipped with the knowledge and skills to excel in today's team-based approach to care.